 Angelique: It has always been my dream to meet and educate people about what I am privileged to know.
 SHARE is helping me achieve this dream.

 Nancy: What impact do you think that SHARE is having on Rwanda?

-Joli: The youth that we work with are very happy about it.
-It is very good because we are in the same age group as our students, so we can openly talk about it.
-If it were an older person or a father, then they would hold back from being honest.
+Joli: The youth that we work with are very happy with the program.
+It is very good because we are in the same age group as our students, so we can openly talk about things.
+If I were an older person or a father, then they would hold back from being honest.

 Angelique: It came at the right time when it was needed.
 It helps us to educate the students and to close the knowledge gap.